The Dallas Architecture Forum Presents

 Purchase Tickets NOW

-Both evenings will include a reception with drinks and hors d’oeuvres, and the chance to see the residence and hear from the design team while enjoying the company of fellow design enthusiasts.
+Includes a reception with drinks and hors d’oeuvres, and the chance to see the residence and hear from the design team while enjoying the company of fellow design enthusiasts.

 Valet parking will be provided.